bensooter/SnortOnUbuntu/README.md

 * *Snort Cookbook* This book is very helpful in showing how Snort can be run to meet specific needs (using recipes that describe specific situations).
 * *Applied Network Security Monitoring: Collection, Detection, and Analysis* I havent read this book, but it is well reviewed, and covers NIDS at a much higher level than the other two books

-# A Appendix: ESXi and Snort in Promiscuous Mode
+# Appendix A: ESXi and Snort in Promiscuous Mode

 Often you want your Snort NIDS to listen on an adapter that receives all traffic for a switch.
 VMware calls this “Promiscuous Mode”, while Cisco calls this a “Mirror Port”.
 To configure your ESXi server to mirror all traffic to an interface on a Virtual Machine (such as the interface for our Snort VM), follow the steps below, from VMware’s website: